SigmazGFX/freedv_ptt/README.md

 This usually happens if you close and re-open FreeDV_PTT more than a few times.

+There is a small issue with the Hamlib net implementation and while I do have a way around this, It requires an update to the sbitx_gtk.c file.

 If the radio fails to respond to a TX assertion, Stop both FreeDV_PTT and sBitx then repeat the above steps 2 & 3.